-Project Synergy is a government-funded series of research trials that are designed to measure the effectiveness of the Synergy Online System - a technology Platform to deliver mental health care.
+Project Synergy was a government-funded series of research trials that are designed to measure the effectiveness of the Synergy Online System - a technology Platform to deliver mental health care.

-It covers the entire lifespan – including younger children and their families, young people, adults and the veteran community, healthy ageing – and is designed to measure the impact of the Platform in Australian mental health services.
-The research trials are funded under the Australian government’s Digital Mental Health Program.
-Project Synergy brings together individuals with lived experience of mental ill-health, clinicians, service providers, researchers and technologists to achieve its aims.
+It covered the entire lifespan – including younger children and their families, young people, adults and the veteran community, healthy ageing – and is designed to measure the impact of the Platform in Australian mental health services.
+The research trials was funded under the Australian government’s Digital Mental Health Program.
+Project Synergy brought together individuals with lived experience of mental ill-health, clinicians, service providers, researchers and technologists to achieve its aims.